MicrosoftDocs/azure-devops-docs/docs/repos/git/merging.md

 ## Understand merge conflicts

-The Git `merge` command integrates commits from a source branch into your current local branch (the target branch).
+Git `merge` or Git `rebase` integrates commits from a source branch into your current local branch (the target branch).
 Git [merge](https://git-scm.com/docs/git-merge) performs either a [fast-forward](https://git-scm.com/docs/git-merge#_fast_forward_merge) or a [no-fast-forward](https://git-scm.com/docs/git-merge#_true_merge) merge.
 The no-fast-forward merge is also known as a _three-way_ merge or _true_ merge.
 By default, Git automatically selects the merge type unless you explicitly specify the type.
 Git [rebase](https://git-scm.com/docs/git-rebase) is another type of merge.
 These merge types are shown in the following diagram.

 :::image type="content" source="media/pulling/merge-types.png" border="true" alt-text="Diagram showing the before and after commits when using Git merge and Git rebase.":::

 For Git `merge`, if the tip of the target branch exists within the source branch, the default merge type will be a fast-forward merge.
 Otherwise, the default merge type will be a no-fast-forward merge.

 A [fast-forward](https://git-scm.com/docs/git-merge#_fast_forward_merge) Git `merge` can never have a merge conflict because Git won't apply a fast-forward merge if the tip of the target branch has diverged from the source branch.
 By default, Git uses a fast-forward merge whenever possible.
-For example, Git routinely uses a fast-forward merge if you don't work in a local branch and only update it from a remote branch.
+For example, for a local branch that you don't work in and only update it from a remote branch, Git will apply a fast-forward merge.

 A [no-fast-forward](https://git-scm.com/docs/git-merge#_true_merge) Git `merge` generates a new target branch "merge commit" that integrates source branch changes with target branch changes.
 The applicable changes are those made after the last commit that's common to both branches.
 In the preceding diagram, commit C is the last common commit in both branches.
-If any source branch change conflicts with any target branch change, then Git will prompt you to resolve the [merge conflict](merging.md).
+If any source branch change conflicts with any target branch change, then Git will prompt you to resolve the merge conflict.
 The merge commit (X) contains the integrated source branch and target branch changes.
 The source and target branch tips (M and E) are the parents of the merge commit.
 In your branch's [commit history](/azure/devops/repos/git/review-history), a merge commit is a useful marker for a merge operation, and clearly shows which branches were merged.

 The Git [rebase](https://git-scm.com/docs/git-rebase) command resequences the commit history of the target branch so that it contains all source branch commits, followed by the target branch commits that occur after the last common commit in both branches.
 In the preceding diagram, commit C is the last common commit in both branches.
-If any source branch change conflicts with any target branch change, then Git will prompt you to resolve the [merge conflict](merging.md).
-Similarly to a fast-forward Git `merge`, Git `rebase` doesn't create a merge commit.
+If any source branch change conflicts with any target branch change, then Git will prompt you to resolve the merge conflict.
+As with the fast-forward Git `merge`, Git `rebase` doesn't create a merge commit.

-The Git `merge` or Git `rebase` command only modifies the target branch&mdash;the source branch remains unchanged.
-When you encounter one or more [merge conflicts](merging.md), you must resolve them to complete the merge or rebase.
+The Git `merge` and Git `rebase` commands only modify the target branch&mdash;the source branch remains unchanged.
+When you encounter one or more merge conflicts, you must resolve them to complete the merge or rebase.
 Or, you can cancel the merge/rebase operation and return the target branch to its prior state.

 For more information on Git `merge` options and strategies, see the [Git reference manual](https://git-scm.com/docs/git-merge#_options) and [Git merge strategies](https://git-scm.com/docs/merge-strategies).